Domestic food crops overlooked as driver of deforestation

 Explainer

 Trase maps global supply chains of agricultural commodities, providing insight into how consumer markets are linked to deforestation and other environmental impacts via their imports.
-This explainer on Brazilian beef presents the results of our analysis of the latest data for 2021, 2022 and 2023.
+This explainer on Indonesian pulp presents the results of our analysis of the latest data for 2023 and 2024.

 News